Use Your Confusion

-Use Your Confusion is a 2006 studio album by American hip hop group Juggaknots.
-It was released on Amalgam Digital.
+Use Your Confusion is the second studio album by American hip-hop group the Juggaknots.
+It was released in October 2006 via Amalgam Entertainment.
+Produced by Breeze Brewin, Buddy Slim, Oh No, B-Money, DJ Boo, DJ Eli and J-Zone, it features guest appearances from Wordsworth, Big Tone, Castro, Che Logan, Jax, J-Treds, Lil' Sci, Nine, Pop, Rob-O, Sadat X, Slick Rick and Sub-Conscious.

 Critical reception

-Marisa Brown of AllMusic wrote, "It certainly shows the Juggaknots' maturity and their abilities as complete artists, and is a welcome return."
-Nate Patrin of Pitchfork called the album "one of the most immediate and accessible indie rap records of 2006" and "a strong reestablishment of a group too good to be forgotten."
-A. L. Friedman of PopMatters commented that "the lyrics are worth dissecting and the Juggaknots sound as good as ever."
+AllMusic's Marisa Brown wrote, "It certainly shows the Juggaknots' maturity and their abilities as complete artists, and is a welcome return".
+Nate Patrin of Pitchfork called the album "one of the most immediate and accessible indie rap records of 2006" and "a strong reestablishment of a group too good to be forgotten".
+A. L. Friedman of PopMatters commented that "the lyrics are worth dissecting and the Juggaknots sound as good as ever".